WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

 = 1.7.0 - TBD =
+* Actually added this time: Delete with user support for post types.
+Managed to miss the code with 1.6.0 which was a long time ago.
 * Added: Ability to disable registration of post types or taxonomies without deleting them completely from settings.
 * Added: New post type labels introduced in WordPress 5.0.0.
 * Added: Link to Dashicon documentation for when editing menu icon.
 Props @juliekuehl